-The Global Ministry track is designed to prepare students to serve with excellence globally, missionally, and strategically in any location of the world.
+The Global Ministry track is designed to prepare students to serve globally, missionally, and strategically in any location of the world.
 Its focus is on contemporary mission in The Wesleyan Church and beyond.
+Its fundamental goal is to help produce men and women who are holy in character, excellent in academics, and effective in ministry.
 The program is grounded on the philosophy that reflects Jesus' command to go into all the world and preach the good news to all creation and make disciples of all nations, and to go as the Father has sent me (Mark 16:15, Matthew 28:19, John 20:21).